Introduction (for Experienced)

-ICETOOL is a multipurpose data set processing and reporting DFSORT utility that allows to perform multiple operations on one or more data sets in a single job step.
+ICETOOL is a multipurpose file processing and reporting utility that allows performing operations on multiple(one or more) files in a single job step.

-ICETOOL combines new features with DFSORT features to perform complex sorting, copying, merging, reporting and analytical tasks using multiple data sets in a single job step.
+ICETOOL combines new features with DFSORT features to perform complex sorting, copying, merging, reporting, and analytical tasks on multiple files.

-- Setting RC=12, RC=8, RC=4 or RC=0 based on the count of records in a data set.
+- Setting RC=12, RC=8, RC=4, or RC=0 based on the count of records in a file.

 - Sorting records between headers and trailers.